areding/6420-pymc/unit1/Unit1-about-this-course.md

 ### Textbooks and courses

-- *[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)* by Richard McElreath is a great book for gaining intuition about Bayesian inference and modeling in general.
+- [*Statistical Rethinking*](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath is a great book for gaining intuition about Bayesian inference and modeling in general.
 It's aimed at non-statisticians, so I find it more accessible.

+- [*Bayesian Modeling and Computation in Python*](https://bayesiancomputationbook.com/welcome.html) by Osvaldo Martin, Ravin Kumar, and Junpeng Lao, as you might guess from the title, has a more computational perspective.
+All three co-authors are contributors to PyMC.
+This book is freely available online.
+If you've taken [ISYE 8803: HDDA](https://omscs.gatech.edu/isye-8803-topics-high-dimensional-data-analytics), you might enjoy Chapter 5: Splines.
+Chapter 7: Bayesian Additive Regression Trees are another cool model type that we don't cover in this class, but might make for a fun project topic.
+Chapter 10 is an overview of creating a probabilistic programming language.
+Not that you need to create one for this class—it, along with Unit 5 of our class, just might help you understand more about what's going on under the hood in these languages.

 - [*Bayesian Data Analysis*](http://www.stat.columbia.edu/~gelman/book/) by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin goes into more mathematical theory than *Statistical Rethinking*.
 I mostly use it as a reference.
 It's freely available on the linked site.